Incomplete fusion in $^{193}$Ir($^{12}$C, x)$^{205}$Bi reaction at $E_{lab}$ $\approx$ 5-7 AMeV: Introduction

 \section{Introduction}

-Low-energy heavy-ion (HI) induced reactions are crucial for generating novel and intriguing states of nuclei for spectroscopic investigations and facilitating the production of new nuclear species \cite{broda2006,rudolph2013,van2020,mougeot2021,dullmann2022,schneider1994}.
-Generally, nuclear reactions below 8 MeV/nucleon predominantly lead to the population of $(i)$ complete (CF) and $(ii)$ incomplete fusion (ICF) residues.
+Low-energy heavy-ion (HI) induced reactions are crucial for generating novel and intriguing nuclear states for spectroscopic investigations and facilitating the production of new nuclear species \cite{broda2006,hofmann2007,rudolph2013,van2019,*van2020,mougeot2021,dullmann2022,schneider1994}.
+Generally, nuclear reactions below 8 AMeV predominantly lead to the population of complete (CF) and incomplete fusion (ICF) residues.
 In the case of CF, for driving input angular momentum $\ell<\ell_{crit}$, the projectile completely coalesces with the target nucleus, forming an excited compound nucleus (CN) involving all nucleonic degrees of freedom of the interacting partners \cite{pochodzalla1986,wilschut1984}.
-However, the ICF occurs for relatively higher $\ell$-values, i.e., $\ell>\ell_{crit}$, in which the projectile dissociates into its constituents \cite{siwek1979,*wilczynska1979,sum1980,*wilczynski1973}.
-One of the fragments fuses with the target nucleus to form an incompletely fused composite system, and the remnant releases in the forward cone, nearly undeflected, with the projectile velocity \cite{britt1961,galin1974,zolnowski1978}.
+However, the ICF occurs for relatively higher $\ell$-values ($\ell>\ell_{crit}$), in which the projectile dissociates into its constituents \cite{siwek1979,*siwek_1979,sum1980,*wilczynski1973}.
+One of the fragments fuses with the target nucleus to form an incompletely fused composite system, and the remnant is released in the forward cone, nearly undeflected, with the projectile velocity \cite{britt1961,galin1974,zolnowski1978}.
 Peripheral collisions have been reported to create favorable conditions for ICF reactions \cite{gerschel1982,beene1981,barker1980}.
-A series of experiments have been performed using $^{12}$C projectile, with $^{103}$Rh \cite{bindu1999,buthelezi2004}, $^{115}$In \cite{mukherjee2006}, $^{128}$Te \cite{manoj2003}, $^{159}$Tb \cite{jashwal2023}, $^{160}$Gd \cite{wilczynska1979}, $^{165}$Ho \cite{tali2019,*tali2018,ojha2022,*ojha2021}, $^{169}$Tm \cite{sahoo2019,chakrabarty2000}, $^{175}$Lu \cite{harish2018,*harish2017,*harish2019}, $^{181}$Ta \cite{babu2004,kaur2022,*pavneet2022}, $^{197}$Au \cite{vergani1993,pavneet2022}, $^{208}$Pb \cite{kalita2011} targets, in which ICF has been attributed to the low $\alpha$ separation energy, i.e., $\sim$ 7.3 MeV, of $^{12}$C projectile into $^{8}$Be+$\alpha$, and/or $\alpha$+$\alpha$+$\alpha$ fragment configurations \cite{valdes2023}.